 At a minimum, 70% of awarded funds must be used for direct, evidence-based program costs.
-No more than 30% of awarded grant funds can be used for non-direct services or administrative costs; this includes any programming not listed on page 11 of this RFP.
-The 70/30 split must be reflected in the Budget Narrative and attached in the required documents.
+No more than 30% of awarded grant funds can be used for non-direct services or administrative costs; this includes any programming not listed on page 15 of this RFP.
+The 70/30 split must be reflected in the Budget Narrative (Attachment A-7).